sf-wdi-19-20/modules/w4_d1_2_mongo_mongoose_continued/README.md

   ```js
   // server.js

   var Phrase = require('./models/phrase').Phrase;
   ```

 ## Review: RESTful Routing

-**Note:** We can use `/api` to differentiate our API routes from any static routes in our application (like our root route `/`, which renders our `index.html`).
-The `/api` part of the routes is not required and is not a part of RESTful routing.

 | HTTP Verb | Path | Description |
 | :---: | :---: | :---: |